Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Introduction

 Motivated by these findings, we propose \textsc{Light Forcing}, an efficient variant specifically designed towards any autoregressive video generation models harnessing sparse attention.
 Specifically, \ding{192} we introduce a \textit{Chunk-Aware Growth} (CAG) mechanism to quantitatively estimate the contributions of each chunk.
 Unlike chunk-agnostic policies that treat chunk generation in isolation, we view the generation of the current chunk as a further few-step denoising process conditioned on the previous clean chunk.
 From a theoretical perspective, we formulate the final sparsity allocation for each chunk as determined by its global accumulation error, which depends on two components (\ie, the corresponding denoising steps and the score estimation).
 In other words, our method allocates lower sparsity priorities to earlier chunks, and progressively increases the sparsity in later chunks as they can inherit the structured knowledge stored in earlier chunks. \ding{193} We propose \textit{Hierarchical Sparse Attention} (HSA), which preserves both global and local perception ability under a fixed computational budget.
 Specifically, HSA adopts a coarse-to-fine pipeline that selects sparse masks at both the frame and block levels for each query block, enabling flexible and versatile attention modeling.
 This two-level strategy efficiently captures informative historical context while maintaining fast execution, thereby achieving an effective trade-off between model performance and computational cost.

 We conduct extensive experiments to evaluate the effectiveness of our \textsc{Light Forcing}.
-We compare our method with state-of-the-art sparse attention approaches on both the Self Forcing~\cite{huang2025self} and LongLive~\cite{yang2025longlive} models, and report results on the VBench~\cite{huang2024vbench} benchmark.
+We compare our method with state-of-the-art sparse attention approaches on three autoregressive video generation models: Self Forcing~\cite{huang2025self}, LongLive~\cite{yang2025longlive}, and Infinite-Forcing~\cite{infinite-forcing}.
+We report results on two benchmarks, VBench~\cite{huang2024vbench} and VBench-Long~\cite{huang2025vbench++}.
 The results show that our method consistently outperforms existing approaches in both generation quality and latency, and even surpasses dense attention in several metrics.
-For example, on Self Forcing~\cite{huang2025self}, our method achieves a total score of 84.5 while providing 1.3$\times$ end-to-end and 3.3$\times$ attention speedup.
-Furthermore, when combined with FP8 quantization and LightVAE~\cite{lightx2v}, \textsc{Light Forcing} reaches 19.7 FPS, enabling real-time video generation on a consumer-grade GPU (RTX 5090) for the first time.
+For example, on Self Forcing~\cite{huang2025self}, our method achieves a total score of 84.5 while providing 1.3$\times$ end-to-end and 3.79$\times$ attention speedup.
+Furthermore, we provide complementary acceleration techniques, including FP8 linear layers, kernel fusion (\ie, RoPE, RMSNorm, \textit{etc.}), and an efficient VAE (\ie, LightVAE~\cite{lightx2v}).
+With plug-and-play configuration files, these optimizations enable approximately $2.0{\sim}3.0\times$ end-to-end speedup across diverse GPUs (\eg, 27.4\,FPS, 16.8\,FPS, and 33.9\,FPS on a single RTX~5090, A100, and H100 GPU, respectively).

-To summarize, our main contributions are threefold: \begin{itemize}[leftmargin=*, nosep] \item To the best of our knowledge, \textsc{Light Forcing} is the first sparse attention solution specifically designed for autoregressive video generation models. \item We present \textit{Chunk-Aware Growth (CAG).} We allocate higher attention budgets to earlier chunks and progressively decay for later chunks, effectively reducing error propagation while preserving efficiency. \item We propose \textit{Hierarchical Sparse Attention (HSA)}, which captures global and local dependencies via coarse-to-fine frame and block selection. \item Extensive experiments demonstrate the superior performance (\eg, 84.5 on VBench) and real-time generation (\eg, 19.7\,FPS) of \textsc{Light Forcing}. \end{itemize}
+To summarize, our main contributions are threefold: \begin{itemize}[leftmargin=*, nosep] \item To the best of our knowledge, \textsc{Light Forcing} is the first sparse attention solution specifically designed for autoregressive video generation models. \item We present \textit{Chunk-Aware Growth (CAG).} We allocate higher attention budgets to earlier chunks and progressively decay for later chunks, effectively reducing error propagation while preserving efficiency. \item We propose \textit{Hierarchical Sparse Attention (HSA)}, which captures global and local dependencies via coarse-to-fine frame and block selection. \item Extensive experiments demonstrate the superior performance (\eg, 84.5 on VBench) and real-time generation (\eg, $2.0{\sim}3.0\times$ end-to-end speedup) of \textsc{Light Forcing} across diverse GPUs. \end{itemize}